readthedocs/readthedocs.org/docs/code-of-conduct.rst

    might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-Members of the Django community should be respectful when dealing with other members as well as with people outside the Django community.
+Members of the Read the Docs community should be respectful when dealing with other members as well as with people outside the Read the Docs community.
 -  **Be careful in the words that you choose.** We are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
 Harassment and